Publius Furius Philus: Consulship

 Furius was a consul with Gaius Flaminius in 223 BC, the third year of the Gallic War.
 Both consuls marched to Northern Italy.
 However, no sooner had they set out, than the aristocratic party at Rome devised a means for depriving Flaminius, who had earned their ire by passing an agrarian law as tribune of the plebs in 232, of his office.

 The aristocrats declared that the consular election was not valid on account of some fault in the auspices; and a letter was forthwith sent to the camp of the consuls, with orders to return to Rome.
 But, as all preparations had been made for a great battle against the Insubres on the Addua, the letter was left unopened until the battle was gained.
 Furius obeyed the command of the Senate, and laid down his office.
 His colleague continued the campaign and celebrated a triumph over the Gauls before laying down his command.

 Praetorship

-Furius was elected praetor urbanus in the third year of the Second Punic War, BC 216; and after the fatal Battle of Cannae in this year, he and his colleague Manius Pomponius Matho summoned the senate to take measures for the defense of the city.
+Furius was elected praetor urbanus in the third year of the Second Punic War, 216 BC; and after the fatal Battle of Cannae in this year, he and his colleague Manius Pomponius Matho summoned the senate to take measures for the defense of the city.
 Shortly afterwards he received the fleet from Marcus Claudius Marcellus, with which he proceeded to Africa, but having been severely wounded in an engagement off the coast he returned to Lilybaeum.